telerik/ajax-docs/controls/progressbar/overview.md

 # ProgressBar Overview

-**RadProgressBar** for ASP.NET AJAX is a light customizable control which allows you to visualize the progress of an operation, levelof completion of a form or any other type of progress that has measurable data.
+**RadProgressBar** for ASP.NET AJAX is a light customizable control which allows you to visualize the progress of an operation, level of completion of a form or any other type of progress that has measurable data.

-##
 >caption Figure 1: Three RadProgressBar variations in an ASP.NET page

 ![progress-bar-overview](images/progress-bar-overview.png)